 After breakfast, James, David and I headed to Melton Mowbray.
 It was not the best day for a farmers market and it was amazing how many stall holders had turned up.

-The parking cost doubles on market days and we managed to find one close to where we wanted to be.
-For £3 we had three hours of parking, not that we browsed around in the ran and bitter cold for that long.
+The parking cost double on market days and we managed to find one close to where we wanted to be.
+For £3 we had three hours of parking, not that we browsed around in the rain and bitter cold for that long.
 We started off with espressi and a slice of Victorian sponge at Off The Beaten Path.